victor-lima-142/victor-lima-142/README.md

 ## Summary

 Motivated and results-driven Software Engineer with expertise in web development technologies, including TypeScript, ReactJS, NextJS, and Java.
 Skilled in developing scalable, user-friendly applications and optimizing performance for high-impact solutions.
 Proficient in Agile methodologies, API integration, and UI/UX design.
 Advanced English proficiency and a commitment to continuous learning.
-Seeking junior to mid-level software engineering roles in dynamic, fast-paced environments.
+Seeking senior software engineering roles in dynamic, fast-paced environments.

 ---